 If the amount of ice lost between 2003 and 2010 covered the United States, the whole country would be under one-and-a-half feet of water, or it'd fill Lake Erie eight times, researchers say.
 Ocean levels worldwide are rising about six tenths of an inch per year, according to researcher John Wahr.

-While vast quantities of ice melting into the ocean is not exactly good news, Wahr says, according to his team's estimates, about 30 percent less ice is melting than previously thought.
+While vast quantities of ice melting into the ocean is not exactly good news, Wahr says, according to his team's estimates, about

 In: Science and Technology